 I was asking Alisa for suggestions for our December column, and of course Christmas cookies came up.
 I was surprised to realize that I’ve never written about dairy-free and vegan Snowball Cookies (or Russian Tea Cakes, Mexican Wedding Cakes, Italian Wedding Cookies, or Butterballs as they are sometimes called) and that there isn’t a recipe for them on Go Dairy Free, either.

 Snowballs are Katherine’s favorite Christmas cookie.
-No matter how busy December gets, she and Scott always find time to make these cookies.
+No matter how busy December gets, she and Scott always find time to make these holiday cookies.

 Last year one of her younger brothers and her younger sister got in on the act, too, so I can say without hesitation that this is a great Kids Can Cook recipe.
 It’s simple, fun, and vegan, which means I don’t worry if someone sneaks a bite of cookie dough.